czymara/czymara.github.io/_pages/teach.md

 permalink: /teach/
 ---

-I will be teaching an [introduction to panel data analysis](https://www.dezim-institut.de/veranstaltungen/veranstaltungen-detail/dezim-summer-school-2023/) (in German) at the DeZIM Summer School 2023 in Berlin on 16 & 17 August 2023.
+I will be teaching an [introduction to panel data analysis](https://www.dezim-institut.de/veranstaltungen/veranstaltungen-detail/dezim-summer-school-2023/) (in German) at the *DeZIM Summer School 2023* in Berlin on 16 & 17 August 2023.
 Registration is free!

 Experience
 ------
 <img src="/images/evalovertime.png" width="350" height="350" align="left">

 I started teaching as a tutor during my PhD in the summer term of 2016.
 I was a tutor for exercises accompanying econometric lectures at the University of Cologne.
 Two years later, I took a full-time position at the Goethe University Frankfurt, where I was teaching courses on applying advanced quantitative methods for social scientists.
 I've also given a course on multilevel modeling at the Frankfurt Summer School, which was open for PhD students.
 I teach in English and German, online and in-person, from BA to PhD.
 As the figures on this page show, students' evaluations of my courses have been positive throughout this time.

-In addition, I've supervised various Bachelor's and Master's theses during my time in Frankfurt.
+In addition, I've supervised various Bachelor's and Master's theses.

 Past courses and evaluations
 ------